Table of Contents

 So, let's dig deeper, walk through this article, and find out if Mac hard drive can be cloned in detail here.
 You will learn how to clone a hard drive on Mac or move all data from your Mac to an external hard drive as a bootable clone backup.

-When you clone the hard disk in your Mac, you make an exact copy of the drive.
-It has everything you need to start your computer from that backup.
+When you clone the hard disk in your Mac, the cloned drive has everything you need to start your computer from that cloned backup drive.
 It's only a temporary fix for a pressing problem, but having it on hand is invaluable.

 A separate piece of software is needed to make a copy of your Mac's hard disk that can be booted.
 Examples include DoYourClone, SuperDuper!, Carbon Copy Cloner, Donemax Clone, etc. You may try out different ones and see which one serves your needs best because they all provide free or trial versions.